munificent/ui-as-code/in-progress/parameter-freedom.md

 }
 ```

-If you want to expand a collection object into a sequence of rest parameters,
+If you want to expand a collection object into a sequence of rest arguments,
 you can use the "spread" operator:

 ```